khstarr/h1-spawn-tools/README.md

 Install the Halo Spawn Shop add-on by copying the */blender/halo_spawn_shop/* folder from this repository to your local Blender */scripts/* folder (by default, this is *%appdata%/Blender Foundation/Blender/4.3/scripts/addons*).
 In Blender, navigate to Edit menu > Preferences > Add-ons and enable the **Halo Spawn Shop** add-on from the list.

-Expand the newly-added Spawn Shop widget in the Viewport and click on the *How To* button at the top of the interface for detailed instructions on the tool's capabilities:
+Expand the newly-added Spawn Shop widget in the Viewport and click on the *How To* button at the top of the interface for introductory instructions on the tool's capabilities.
+Click on the [i] icon at the right of each section header for detailed explanations of the features.

 * **Place spawn "influence spheres" at each spawn point location:** this is useful for distancing spawn points correctly and for fine-tuning spawn placements for forced/random spawns.
  **Generate the "random spawn" geometry:** this feature covers the map in a "shell" using the Solidify modifier, then uses a boolean operation based on the spawn "influence spheres" placed in the previous step in order to remove all areas of the shell geometry that are within the influence range of Slayer spawn points.